 In an interview with GQ, Bradley said he got sober because “if I continued it, I was really going to sabotage my whole life.”
 The actor and director talk about the cathartic experience of dealing with his addiction while working on different projects.

 Brené Brown Sober Since 1996

-Brené Brown is a social work researcher in the fields of courage, vulnerability, shame, and empathy.
-She is also a research professor at Houston University in Texas, a podcast host, and the author of not one, but five #1 New York Times bestsellers.
+Brené Brown is a social work researcher in courage, vulnerability, shame, and empathy.
+She is also a research professor at Houston University in Texas, a podcast host, and the author of not one but five #1 New York Times bestsellers.

 In addition to research, writing, and teaching, Brown has been sober since May 12, 1996.
 She also has a documentary out on Netflix titled The Call to Courage that details her own experiences and what it takes to choose courage in your life.

 Brené speaks openly about what sobriety means to her and how she has accomplished personal and professional success by living a life of recovery.
 Generally, Brené Brown tops the list of most inspiring sober celebrities.

 Macklemore is an exceedingly famous music artist that has been open about his struggle with addiction and sobriety.
 He admitted into substance abuse treatment in 2008 and celebrated three years of sobriety before relapsing.
 As a result, he realizes that a “face” to recovery creates complex issues because people may relapse.
 He also released a song titled “Otherside” in 2010 that describes his struggle in addiction.

 Additionally, his song “Starting Over,” released in 2012, is an emotional expression of the shame resulting from a relapse.
 However, it also speaks to his motivation to continue pursuing his sobriety.
 His music also shines a light on his gratitude for sobriety.
 His lyrics and music are also significantly relatable to those struggling with depression and addiction.